Ushoshi-cloud/Supply-Chain-Analytics/README.md

 Supplier 1 and Supplier 4 contribute most to revenue.
 Route B involves the highest number of shipping carriers.

-How to Use
-Download the .pbix file.
-Open it in Power BI Desktop.
 Review the data model, visuals, and measures.
 Customize the dashboard for your own supply chain analysis.
 Conclusion